Commercial Property SDLT Calculator UK 2026

 SDLT on Commercial Leases

-• Net Present Value (NPV) of rent: The total rent over the lease term, discounted to present value using the temporal discount rate (currently 3.5%).
-SDLT is payable at 1% on the NPV above £150,000 and 2% above £5,000,000.
+• Net Present Value (NPV) of rent: the total rent over the lease term discounted to present value using HMRC’s 3.5% temporal discount rate.
+SDLT on the NPV is 0% up to £150,000, 1% on the slice from £150,001 to £5,000,000, and 2% above £5,000,000.

 NPV of Rent BandSDLT Rate